machichiotte/machi01_shad/README.md

-## Machi GPT Shad - Frontend
+## Machi00 - Client

-This project is the frontend part of the Machi GPT Shad application.
+This project is the frontend part of the Machi00 client application.
 It is a web application that allows users to view and manage trading orders and market data.

 ### Key Features